 Keep in mind that cherry blossom season is an incredibly busy time in Japan, especially in Tokyo.
 You’ll need to yank yourself out of bed early if you want to beat the crowds to these top viewing spots.

-As the most popular destination in Tokyo during this season, Ueno Park should be the first stop on your cherry blossom tour.
+As the most popular destination in Tokyo during this season, Ueno Park should be the first stop on your cherry blossom tour—even if you can only carve out one day in Tokyo.
 Ueno Park is also known for its wild blossom-viewing parties that can put Mardi Gras in New Orleans to shame.

 If you want to avoid the public drunkenness and crowded streets, get to the park earlier on in the day.
-However, if you want to unwind at the end of your cherry blossom tour, you can always make this your final stop.
+However, if you want to unwind at the end of your cherry blossom tour, you can always make this your final stop on your Tokyo itinerary.

 Kitanomaru Park includes hundreds of cherry trees that surround the moats of the former Edo Castle.
 It’s just north of the Tokyo Imperial Palace, one of the top things to see in Tokyo at any time of the year.